jzacsh/vcsq/README.md

 # there's compiler errors you're trying to read.
 ```

+### Tests

+e2e tests of the CLI binary, in `vcst/tests/`, are the strategy for the moment;
+they covery every API that `lib/` is meant to offer.

 Gitlab servers also run this for us on every merge to main, via `.gitlab-ci.yml`
 instructions.
 The results can be seen at: <https://gitlab.com/jzacsh/vcst/-/jobs>

+TODO: (test infra) consider either/both:

+1. starting to teardown the vcst tests temp directory (see
+   `vcst/tests/common/mod.rs` for the tempdir setup funcs that get called for
+    every test in `vcst/tests/integration_test.rs`)
+2. root-less container setup to easily run our e2e tests (so we can contain any
+   potentially buggy teardown(), and not delte our own root directory).

 ### TODOs